kirankharel2068/Nucleus-Segmentation-using-Deep-Learning/README.md

 # Nucleus-Segmentation-using-Deep-Learning
-Implementation of CNN for automatic segmentation of Necleus
+Implementation of CNN for automatic segmentation of Nucleus